 Tips to increase flavonoids

-Many fruits and vegetables owe their yellow, orange and red colours to carotenoids, a group of phytochemicals called carotenoids.
+Many fruits and vegetables owe their yellow, orange and red colours to carotenoids, a group of phytochemicals.
 The most common carotenoids in our diet are α-carotene, β-carotene, β-cryptoxanthin, lutein, zeaxanthin, and lycopene.
 Beta-carotene, the best-known carotenoid found in carrots and sweet potato, has been shown to dampen inflammation in test tube and animal studies.
-So has lycopene, a carotenoid in plentiful in tomato juice.15-17
+So has lycopene, a carotenoid plentiful in tomato juice.15-17

 The anti-inflammatory effects of carotenoids have also been observed in people.
 Consumption of carotenoid-rich foods and drinking tomato juice have both been shown to reduce blood markers of inflammation in healthy adults.18-20